Hariettemaina/Gitty-git-hub/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Contact
+For any further questions, contributions or feedback, get in touch with me through the following contacts;
+Email: hariettemaina@gmail.com

+# Licence
+MIT LICENCE Copyright(c){2022}